eat-this-one/eat-this-one/README.md

-Eat this one! source code.
+[Eat this one!](http://www.eat-this-one.com) source code.
+An app to Share cooking specialties with your colleagues or classmates at lunch time.

 This repository includes both backend, frontend mobile apps and development scripts.

 * Backend
     * NodeJS (server)
     * MongoDB (persistence)

-* Frontend
+* Frontend (android and ios through cordova)
     * AngularJS (HTML - JS bindings)
     * Jade (HTML)
     * Bootstrap & less (CSS)